 This is a question that parents of different learners ask themselves every day, many times a day.
 It can be difficult to navigate the education system, especially if your child needs specialized services to reach their full potential.
-One of the most critical questions is whether your child has access to all the resources they need.
+One of the most critical questions to consider is whether your child has access to all the resources they need.
 Are they receiving the highest quality education possible?
 Are they engaged and hopeful for their future?
 Are they adequately preparing for increasing independence and ultimately, life after high school?

 If you are unsure whether your current school system is able to provide all of these resources, the first step is to reach out to your district and your child’s IEP team, and schedule a meeting to assess the needs of your child and the district’s ability to meet these needs.
 Often, the best person to contact to begin this conversation is the district’s Head of Special Education or Director of Pupil Services.
 If your district does not have this position, reach out to your child’s special education teacher and they should be able to put you in touch with the appropriate people.